Diagram-Driven Course Questions Generation: Baseline

 \subsubsection{HierKnowExtract}

-The \textbf{HierKnowExtract} stage obtains diagram patches $P_s$ of different scales related to the target \& concept text constraints and uses vision-language models to extract the knowledge $K_s$ contained in all patches.
+The \textbf{HierKnowExtract} stage obtains diagram patches $P_s$ of different scales related to the input \& course and uses vision-language models to extract the knowledge $K_s$ contained in all patches.
 This process begins with a hierarchical decomposition of diagram $d$ into ordered patches $P_d$ across an $n$-layered pyramid structure, followed by visual encoding using the CLIP Image Encoder \cite{radford2021learning} to get $F^l$, as formulated in Equation \ref{eq:0}.

 where $H$ and $W$ denote the height and width of the input diagram, respectively.